MicrosoftDocs/ATADocs/ATADocs/ata-update-1.9-migration-guide.md

 > [!NOTE]
 > If ATA is not installed in your environment, download the full version of ATA, which includes version 1.9 and follow the standard installation procedure described in [Install ATA](install-ata-step1.md).

-If you already have ATA version 1.9 deployed, this procedure walks you through the steps necessary to update your deployment.
+If you already have ATA version 1.8 deployed, this procedure walks you through the steps necessary to update your deployment.

 > [!NOTE]
->  Only ATA version 1.8 Update 1 and 1.8 Update 2 can be updated to ATA version 1.9, any earlier version of ATA can't be directly updated to ATA version 1.9.
+>  Only ATA version 1.8 and 1.8.1 can be updated to ATA version 1.9, any earlier version of ATA can't be directly updated to ATA version 1.9.

 Follow these steps to update to ATA version 1.9: